College of Business and Technology

 The best strategy is to attempt proficiency exams as early as possible to allow you to plan your academic career accordingly.
 Contact the Program Advisement Office at (773) 442-6111 to obtain information or to schedule an exam.

-Students who wish to complete a second business major must take a minimum of 30 additional credit hours beyond the course work required for the first major.
+A second business major requires a minimum of 30 additional credit hours beyond the course work required for the first major.
 These credit hours must consist of at least 24 credits in the second major discipline.
 The remaining 6 elective credits may be any course offered by the College of Business and Technology.

 Contact the College’s Office of Program Advisement for further information.